 - Germany EITI (D-EITI) has helped inform a change in the Federal Mining Act in 2017, which now allows for public access to mining license information without needing to prove legitimate interest.

-- Germany’s EITI Reports, developed by the multi-stakeholder group, go beyond the EITI Standard too include information of public interest, such as environmental protection laws, water usage, state subsidies and renewable energies.
+- Germany’s EITI Reports, developed by the multi-stakeholder group, go beyond the EITI Standard to include information of public interest, such as environmental protection laws, water usage, state subsidies and renewable energies.

-- Germany's 2018 and 2019 EITI Reports used a new approach on payment reconciliation as part of a pilot project on alternative approaches to EITI reporting based on collating and analysing systematically disclosed data.
+- The latest report further developed the country’s new approach to financial transparency quality assurance as part of a pilot project on alternative approaches to EITI reporting based on collating and analysing systematically disclosed data.

 Germany’s extractive sector is mainly governed by the Federal Mining Act (BBergG).
-The sector is primarily regulated by the Ministry for Economic Affairs and Energy.
-However, due to Germany’s federal structure, the mining authorities of Federal States implement the Act and bear the responsibility for the authorisation and supervision of mining.
-Federal States have passed some of their own mining regulations in order to meet the specific requirements and characteristics for areas not covered by the BBergG.
+The sector is primarily regulated by the Federal Ministry for Economic Affairs and Climate Action (BMWK).
+However, due to Germany’s federal structure, the mining authorities of the federal states implement the Act and bear the responsibility for the authorisation and supervision of mining.
+Federal states have passed some of their own mining regulations to meet the specific requirements and characteristics for areas not covered by the BBergG.
 The current coalition agreement foresees a modernisation of the mining law.

 The Federal Government is entitled to the revenues from electricity and energy taxes.
 Trade tax, on the other hand, is collected by municipalities in which the relevant operating facilities are situated.
-A share of the revenues from trade tax is allocated to the Federal Government and the Federal States through a specific redistribution mechanism.
+A share of the revenues from trade tax is allocated to the Federal Government and the federal states through a redistribution mechanism.

 As per the Tax Code, tax revenues from the extraction of natural resources are not earmarked for specific purposes.